 "The two guys that pitched today obviously won't be available for tomorrow.
 John, we had to use him a little more than we would have liked, but, gotta do what you've got to do.
 The game was in question there for a while until we pulled away late so we'll have the rest of the guys available for tomorrow.
 Using two guys tonight will help the 10 or 11 guys who are available for tomorrow."

 It took some time for the offense to find its momentum, as the game was tied at one until the bottom of the third.
 Noah Campbell hit a leadoff single and then used his speed to get home on a TJ Hopkins triple.
-Campbell also scored the Gamecocks first run of the game, hitting a leadoff double and then again used his speed to advance to third on a wild pitch and finally ran home on a throwing error.
+Campbell also scored the Gamecocks first run of the game, hitting a leadoff double and then again used his speed to advance to third on a wild pitch, eventually running home on a throwing error.

 The Gamecocks had five extra-base hits in Friday's win, including three doubles, a triple and a Matt Williams home run.
 While those hits gave the offense a big boost, South Carolina also played smart baseball and was able to score off wild pitches and balks.
 For Kingston, being able to have a versatile offense is important.